extism/js-sdk/README.md

 # Extism JS SDK

-> *Note*: This houses the 1.0 pre-release version of the JavaScript SDK.
-We may push breaking changes in new versions until will hit 1.0 in December, 2023.
-But it's currently the best place to start a new integration and we welcome any feedback.

 This is a universal JavaScript SDK for Extism.
 It works in all the major JavaScript runtimes:

 * Browsers (Firefox, Chrome, WebKit)